Submission Deadline: 30th June 2019

 A key meeting in the academic calendar

-Abstract submission now closed - oral presentations and posters
+Abstract submission now open - oral presentations and posters

 We welcome both quantitative and qualitative research across the spectrum, from systematic reviews and database studies through to clinical trials and implementation studies.
 Abstracts on work in progress and study protocols are also welcome - providing an opportunity to receive feedback which can still impact the direction of a study.